keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 ```
 ...and then I would have an Ansible DSL available for me to use with `rxans`.

+#### Clearing the Require and Load Lists

-There may be times when you have specified a load or require in the configuration
+There may be times when you have specified a load or require that has been
+specified on the command line or in the `REXE_OPTIONS` environment variable,
-(environment variable, ~/.rexerc, etc.), but you want to override it for a
+but you want to override it for a single invocation.
+Currently you cannot
-single invocation.
-Currently you cannot unspecify a single resource, but you
+unspecify a single resource, but you can unspecify _all_ the requires or loads
-can unspecify _all_ the requires or loads with the `-r!` and `-l!` command line
+with the `-r!` and `-l!` command line options, respectively.
-options, respectively.

 #### Verbose Mode